Woman who gave birth in Gojek car describes 'scary, terrifying' experience

 Her sister-in-law, Ms Norhafizah Nijam Mohamed, told CNA that the baby was born just 10 minutes after they had boarded the car at Punggol East.

-She also said that her brother, who was at the hospital when they arrived, wanted to pay the driver cash so he could clean his vehicle, but the driver refused.
+She also said that her brother, who was at the hospital when they arrived, wanted to give the driver more money so he could clean his vehicle, but the driver refused.

 The family paid the driver the cab fare, which amounted to about S$22, and thanked him for his help.